 Teaching Textbooks 3.0 is an online math subscription curriculum for homeschoolers.
-The interface and content is fun engaging, and there's zero prep work for parents.
-Our family tested the new online subscription option this month and we're excited to share our feedback.
-If you're interested in giving Teaching Textbooks a try, they offer a free trial so you can see if it's a good fit for your family.
+The interface and content are fun AND engaging, and there’s zero prep work for parents.
+Our family tested the new online subscription option this month and we’re excited to share our feedback.
+If you’re interested in giving Teaching Textbooks a try, they offer a free trial so you can see if it’s a good fit for your family.
 I hope this review gets you one step closer to finding the perfect math program for your children.

 The Benefits of Online Math for Homeschool

-If you've been following along for the past few months, you'll know that we've been a mission to find the best online math programs for our homeschool.
-Even though I love math and my kids are pretty decent with it, my teaching style and their learning styles just don't seem to click when it comes to this subject.
-I'm sure it's my impatience or my inability to draw a straight line, or something like that, but no matter which offline curriculum we've tried, there inevitably ends up being lots of tears shed.
+If you’ve been following along for the past few months, you’ll know that we’ve been on a mission to find the best online math programs for our homeschool.
+Even though I love math and my kids are pretty decent with it, my teaching style and their learning styles just don’t seem to click when it comes to this subject.
+I’m sure it’s my impatience or my inability to draw a straight line or something like that, but no matter which offline curriculum we’ve tried, there inevitably ends up being lots of tears shed.

-So, in spite of my initial resistance to use any digital curriculum in our homeschool, I was at the end of my rope when it came to math and it was making homeschooling painful for all of us.
+So, in spite of my initial resistance to using any digital curriculum in our homeschool, I was at the end of my rope when it came to math and it was making homeschooling painful for all of us.
 We switched midway through this past year and have tried several programs hoping to find something that works for each kid.

-For me, one of the main benefits of using online math curriculum is that it gives me children someone else to be frustrated with (er, I mean learn from...).
-I get to be the tutor, the mentor, the friend who comes along side and says, "You're right, that is very confusing," instead of being the bad guy who is ruining their lives by making them do too many math questions.
+For me, one of the main benefits of using an online math curriculum is that it gives me children someone else to be frustrated with (er, I mean learn from…).
+I get to be the tutor, the mentor, the friend who comes alongside and says, “You’re right, that is very confusing,” instead of being the bad guy who is ruining their lives by making them do too many math questions.